jwiegley/johnwiegley/drafts/drafts.md

 # An investigation: Are there practical applications for Zen in everyday living? by [deleted] in zen

-To me it is freedom from unnecessary necessity;
+To me it is freedom
+from unnecessary necessity;
-and in that freedom, time for other things.
+and in that freedom,
+time for other things.
 No longer a stone
 skipping across the surface,
 I sink to the bottom
-to hold the lakebed down.
+and hold the lakebed down.
 Both are a fantasy:
 the one at rest
 the other in frantic motion.